Face to face: Biden, Putin ready for long-anticipated summit | Politics

 - Switzerland

-President Joe Biden and Russia's Vladimir Putin sit down Wednesday for their highly anticipated summit in the Swiss capital, a moment of high-stakes diplomacy at a time when both leaders agree that US-Russian relations are at an all-time low.
+US President Joe Biden and Russia's Vladimir Putin sit down Wednesday for their highly anticipated summit in the Swiss city of Geneva, a moment of high-stakes diplomacy at a time when both leaders agree that relations between their countries are at an all-time low.
 For four months, the two leaders have traded sharp rhetoric.
 Biden repeatedly called out Putin for malicious cyberattacks by Russian-based hackers on US interests, a disregard for democracy with the jailing of Russia's foremost opposition leader, and interference in American elections.
-Putin, for his part, has reacted with what about-isms and obfuscations — pointing to the Jan 6 insurrection at the US Capitol to argue that the US has no business lecturing on democratic norms and insisting that the Russian government hasn't been involved in any election interference or cyberattacks despite US intelligence showing otherwise.
+Putin, for his part, has reacted with what about-isms and obfuscations — pointing to the Jan 6 insurrection at the U.S. Capitol to argue that the U.S. has no business lecturing on democratic norms and insisting that the Russian government hasn't been involved in any election interference or cyberattacks despite U.S. intelligence showing otherwise.

-Now, they will meet for their first face-to-face as leaders — a conversation that is expected to last four to five hours.
+Now, the pair will meet for their first face-to-face as leaders — a conversation that is expected to last four to five hours.
 In advance, both sides set out to lower expectations.

-Even so, Biden has called it an important step if the two nations can ultimately find "stability and predictability'' in their relationship, a seemingly modest goal from the president for dealing with the person he sees as one of America's fiercest adversaries.
+Even so, Biden has said it would be an important step if the United States and Russia were able to ultimately find "stability and predictability'' in their relationship, a seemingly modest goal from the president for dealing with the person he sees as one of America's fiercest adversaries.

+"We should decide where it's in our mutual interest, in the interest of the world, to cooperate, and see if we can do that,'' Biden told reporters earlier this week.
+"And the areas where we don't agree, make it clear what the red lines are.''
+Putin's spokesman, Dmitry Peskov, told The Associated Press on Wednesday that no breakthroughs were expected and that "the situation is too difficult in Russian-American relations."
+"However, the fact that the two presidents agreed to meet and finally start to speak openly about the problems is already an achievement,'' Peskov said several hours before the summit's scheduled start time.

 Putin and his entourage will arrive first at the summit site: Villa La Grange, a grand lakeside mansion set in Geneva's biggest park.
 Next, come Biden and his team.
 Swiss President Guy Parmelin will greet the two leaders.
 The three will spend a moment together in front of the cameras, but only Parmelin is expected to make remarks, according to a senior administration official who briefed reporters on the condition of anonymity.